MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

     As you define the topic's conversation path, you might want to expand the conversation editor design canvas.
 For more information on working with the design canvas, see [Working with the conversation editor design canvas](expanding-design-canvas.md).

-2. Enter the bot's response to the trigger phrase in the **Bot says** box.
+2. Enter the bot's response to the trigger phrase in the **Bot Says** box.

    ![Add bot response](media/bot-response.png)